wiratmika/Blog/_posts/2021-09-19-money-talks-part-2.md

 I use [Banktivity](https://www.banktivity.com), an app that's only available in macOS and iOS[^1].
 It has a good interface and doesn't enforce a vendor lock-in; they don't hold your data hostage if we don't want to continue our subscription.
 Whatever tools that you want to use, I highly recommend you consider and use double-entry bookkeeping, because it will make the tracking much easier.

 [^1]: I only use the macOS version, because I spend most of my time on my computer anyway.
-The data is synced with my Dropbox account.
+The data is synced with my iCloud Drive.

 Back when I experimented with simple personal finance apps that don't have double-entry bookkeeping, I was having a hard time tracking a lot of things especially when I'm transferring money between my own accounts or borrowing/lending money to others.
 It was all solved when I began to use tools that have the double-entry built into the design.
 If you think that such a method is only suited for business, our own finance isn't actually differed much from a company; after all, we're a small enterprise of our own, controlling a real set of cashflows.